![]() |

-It has you. |
+| It has you. |

 Ever since that first viewing I can honestly say that The Matrix still has me in the best ways possible.
 In fact I've actually held a Matrix trilogy marathon every April every year since 2004!
 Impressively enough, this year stands as my tenth whole year that I've been doing this marathon, and it has yet to loose its luster in my eyes.
 Of course I will concede that the second and third films are not nearly as solid as the first, but it is with good reason that The Matrix Trilogy has remained on my shelf.
 It's easily one of the most influential set of movies for me on a creative level.

-All-time coolness achieved! |
+| All-time coolness achieved! |

 It was incredibly vindicating to see audiences respond so lovingly towards The Matrix, and honestly I can't say in retrospect that I'm surprised at all by it.
 All of the essentials for it to become a Hollywood sensation were in place.
 The martial-arts choreography for the fight scenes were astounding, the gun-play sequences were groundbreaking, and innovative work on camera techniques/special effects made The Matrix an absolute spectacle to behold.

 What The Matrix brought to the table though was a sense of flair and style that had seldom been seen on the big screen.
 Its cinematography was heavily inspired by western comicbooks more so than film; so much to the point that in many ways The Matrix was a comicbook movie before comicbook movies became a thing.
-The machines that pursued our heroes were not of the typical hominid form, but of things like squids and insects.
+The machines that pursued our heroes were not of the typical hominid form, but facsimiles of creatures such as squids and insects.
 Humanity's war against their oppressors was not so much fought in the conventional sense as it was fought literally (and figuratively) in the mind.
 Eastern philosophy worked in conjunction to biblical imagery instead of just focusing on one for the allusions of the story.
-In the end, The Matrix's greatest achievement was actually making everything that felt old feel new again.
+In the end, The Matrix's greatest artistic achievement was actually making everything that felt old feel new again.

-Admit it, they still look cool. |
+| Admit it, they still look cool. |

-At least they still look cool. |
+| At least they still look cool. |

 The battle between the humans and the machines for Zion in Revolutions was quite frankly (as far as I'm concerned) one of the coolest war scenes ever.
 If your tastes are anything like mine, this war had it all; sweet mech-suits, fearsome robots, and tons of bullets.
 I seriously don't think anyone who saw Revolutions could deny that parts like Capt.
 Mifune's last stand against the sentinel hoard was freaking awesome just on iconography alone.
 Niobe's run was also one of the most awesome ship battle/chases too, with spectacular effects and stunts all coming together to create on hell of a ride.